rogerbinns/apsw/doc/pysqlite.rst

    I suggest using APSW when you want to directly use SQLite and its functionality or are using your own code to deal with database independence rather than DBAPI.
-Use pysqlite and DBAPI if your needs are simple, and you don't use advanced SQL features or types.
+Use pysqlite and DBAPI if your needs are simple, and you don't want to use SQLite features.

 What APSW does better